 Guest blogging vs. sponsored posts

-Before you jump into crafting your own pitch, it’s very important to understand the difference between a guest post and a sponsored post.
-A guest post is written by an individual on a topic that is in their area of expertise, that will benefit the needs of the audience.
-A sponsored post is an opportunity to directly promote your product or service (essentially, a paid advertisement).
+Before you craft your pitch, it’s important to understand the difference between a guest post and a sponsored post.
+A guest post is written by an individual on a topic in their area of expertise, benefitting the audience’s needs.
+A sponsored post is an opportunity to directly promote your product or service.

-If you are offering to guest post, you are signing up to provide value, not to talk about or focus on what you sell.
-Brainstorm ideas about topics you feel comfortable to speak on or a resource you can share, such as a free printable.
+If you are offering to guest post, you are offering to provide value, not to focus on what you sell.
+Brainstorm topics you feel comfortable speaking on.
+You may also consider sharing a resource, such as a free printable.
 Choose a topic that fits naturally with you and your brand and come up with a method to present it in a fresh way.

 Choosing the right blogs

 I suggest starting a spreadsheet of blogs or websites you have interest in posting on.
-If your area of expertise is in a certain niche like “pets” or “toddlers,” put extra effort into loading your list up with blogs that serve those audiences.
+If your area of expertise is a niche like “pets” or “toddlers,” populate your list with blogs that serve those audiences.
 You want to go where your potential customers are hanging out.

-Once you have your list, the first thing you will want to do is see if they have any information about guest blogging on their site.
+Once you have your list, see if your dream blogs have information about guest blogging on their site.
 Lots of blogs welcome contributions and may even have their own application process.
-Others may clearly state that they aren’t accepting guest posts or contributions, which you should definitely respect.
+Others may clearly state that they aren’t accepting guest posts or contributions, which you should respect.

-If there’s a site you are interested in working with, I suggest taking the time to build a relationship with the brand before submitting a proposal.
-This may include interacting on social media, or even sending an email letting them know how a piece of their content impacted you in a positive way.
-When you do send them your pitch, you won’t be a stranger to them, and they will be far more likely to respond.
+Take the time to build a relationship with the brand before submitting a proposal.
+Interact on social media or send an email letting them know how their content positively impacted you.
+When you send your pitch, you won’t be a stranger, and they will be far more likely to respond.

-I can’t tell you how many proposals I get from people who want to guest post about weddings on my site— a topic I haven’t covered in over three years.
+I receive many proposals from people who want to guest post about weddings, a topic I haven’t covered in years.
 Those emails go right into my trash bin.
-If the person hasn’t even taken the time to get to know me or my site, I know that they aren’t going to care about my audience.
+If the person hasn’t taken the time to get to know my site, they won’t care about my audience.

 Keep your proposals short and sweet, keeping your focus on how you can serve them, and their audience.
-Don’t try to get into specifics about how many links you can include in your post or whether or not you can promote your products.
+No need to get into specifics about promoting your products.
 Those details can be negotiated once they are on board.

-Once you’ve had a guest post published, be sure to include a link to that article in your future proposals so they have the opportunity to see how awesome you are, first hand.
+Once you’ve had a guest post published, include a link to that article in your future proposals.
+Allow brands to see how awesome you are, first hand.

 Maximizing your guest blogging experience

-Once you’ve got your foot in the door, you’ll want to look for every opportunity to elevate your brand, while still keeping the needs of the site and their audience in mind.
-Here’s a list of some of the ways you can offer a valuable incentive for readers to stay connected to you:
+Once you’re in the door, look for opportunities to elevate your brand while keeping the site’s audience in mind.
+Here are some ways you can offer an incentive for readers to stay connected to you:

 - a giveaway of one of your products